All you need to know

 Intensive cleaning with baking soda

 Wool covers that are still dirty after deep cleaning with olive soap or that are over-greased need to be intensively cleaned.
-The team from Stoffwindelguru in Germany developed a method that removes stubborn dirt where the wool covers are treated in hot water with baking soda.
+Therefore, the wool cover is treated in hot water with baking soda.
 However, the method stresses the wool and should applied occasionally only.
 It is therefore important to find the cause of the heavy pollution.

 How to grease wool covers